DPDK/dpdk/doc/guides/nics/enic.rst

     packets and then receive them normally.
 These require 1400 series VIC adapters and latest firmware.
   - RAW items are limited to matching UDP tunnel headers like VXLAN.
+  - For 1400 VICs, all flows using the RSS action on a port use same hash configuration.
+The RETA is ignored.
+The queues used in the RSS group must be sequential.
+There is a performance hit if the number of queues is not a power of 2.
+    Only level 0 (outer header) RSS is allowed.

 - **Statistics**